 This is a quick introduction to using Zotero, a bibliographic tool that is unique and powerful because it allows for individual and collaborative work.
 This is an early draft of a page that will eventually be available at the Amsterdamnified Project webpage.
-Since that page is undergoing some maintenance, I’m starting the page here.
-I’m making this draft for Gary Waite’s graduate students at the University of New Brunswick at Fredericton, and for my undergraduate students at Brock University.
+I’m making this draft for Gary Waite‘s graduate students at the University of New Brunswick at Fredericton, and for my students at Brock University.
 In other words, it’s main audience is intermediate-level university students.
 Suggestions for improving this page are welcome.
 Read more

 ORIGINAL POST (May 2017): The Blasphemy of Jan of Leiden is the oldest text by Menno Simons, and it indicates that he was an early opponent of the Anabaptists of Münster.
 This, at least, has long been the consensus view about early Mennonite history.
 A challenge for researchers, however, is that the oldest copy of The Blasphemy is from 1627.
 This post introduces a project to find out more about this 1627 text.